Sheldon Lewis

 Sheldon Lewis (April 20, 1868 – May 7, 1958) was an American actor of the silent era best known for his antagonistic roles.
 He appeared in more than 90 films from 1914 to 1936.

 Biography

 Sheldon Lewis was born in Philadelphia, Pennsylvania.
 He married actress Virginia Pearson on April 24, 1911.
 They were divorced in 1928.
 An Associated Press news brief about the divorce said that Pearson accused Lewis of "jealousy, ill temper and abuse."
 However, Pearson's obituary in The New York Times wrote "throughout the remaining years of their lives, they remained constant companions."
 The obituary indicated that the divorce was obtained because in that era marriage diminished a female film star's box-office appeal.

+He starred in the 1907 Broadway production of The Primrose Path.

 Lewis died in Los Angeles on May 7th, 1958.
 His interment was at Pierce Brothers Valhalla Memorial Park.